-Incident 1: Operation Shady RAT, 70 organizations across 14 nations (from USA to India) fell down to targeted intrusions (probably) by a state actor, the operation started in 2006 and continued till 2011.
+Incident 1: Operation Shady RAT, 70 organizations across 14 nations (from the USA to India) fell to targeted intrusions (probably) by a state actor, the operation started in 2006 and continued till 2011.

 Incident 3: Stuxnet was designed to target a particular configuration of centrifuges at Natanz who operational capacity dropped by 30 percent in 2010.
-Clearly, the aim was to (at least) slow down Iran’s uranium enrichment.
-Given the sophistication of Stuxnet (which exploited 4 zero-day vulnerabilities), it is believed to be the work of a state actor.
+The aim was to (at least) slow down Iran’s uranium enrichment.
+Given the sophistication of Stuxnet (which exploited four zero-day vulnerabilities), it is believed to be the work of a state actor.
 A year later, a similar malware duqu has emerged.

 Incident 4: Byzantine Hades has targeted 760 companies with the alleged aim of industrial espionage.

-Incident 1: SOPA and PIPA are designed for pro-active blacklisting of domain names which are alleged to be serving copyright infringing content, thus, if domain registered by european national (with no link to US at all) can be removed from DNS registry just on the basis of one legal notice, of course, european parliament is not happy about it.
-Laws like this threatens the existence of Internet as we see it today.
+Incident 1: SOPA and PIPA are designed for pro-active blacklisting of domain names which are alleged to be serving infringing copyright content, thus, if domain registered by European national (with no link to the US at all) can be removed from DNS registry just on the basis of one legal notice, of course, European parliament is not happy about it.
+Laws like this threatens the existence of the Internet as we see it today.

-Incident 2: An english national, who is running a travel agency in Spain, had his websites taken down by his american registrar after receiving a notice from american government that his sites were helping americans evade travel restrictions to Cuba.
+Incident 2: An English national, who is running a travel agency in Spain, had his websites taken down by his American registrar after receiving a notice from the American government that his sites were helping Americans evade travel restrictions to Cuba.

-Incident 4: Indian Parliament considers a new Information Technology Act calling for ban on uploading of blasphemous and controversial content.
+Incident 4: Indian Parliament considers a new Information Technology Act was calling for a ban on the uploading of blasphemous and controversial content.

-Incident 5: Fearing civilan uprising and with the aim of creating a halal network, Iran is working towards creating a national network disconnected from the Internet.
-The efforts looks credible since they are working on in-house hardware (network gears) as well as software (search engine).
+Incident 5: Fearing civilian uprising and with the aim of creating a halal network, Iran is working towards creating a national network disconnected from the Internet.
+The efforts look credible since they are working on in-house hardware (network gears) as well as software (search engine).

 More and more governments are opting for digital surveillance sometimes by framing laws, sometimes in a more blatant illegal fashion.